Robert N. Proctor: Education

+Career

 At Pennsylvania State University, he and his wife, Londa Schiebinger, co-directed the Science, Medicine and Technology in Culture Program for nine years.

 Proctor has worked on human origins and the history of evolution, including changing interpretations of the oldest tools.
-His 2003 Three Roots of Human Recency won the 2004/2005 Award for Exemplary Interdisciplinary Anthropological Research from the American Anthropological Association.
-In his Three Roots article he exposed the racism implicit in celebrating "leaving Africa" as a fundamental stage in human evolution (which he mocks as “out of Africa, thank God”); one of the points of this article was to show that anthropological ideas of human origins—including efforts to answer the question "when did humans become human?"—have been scarred by changing notions of race.
-Race was also the focus of his 1988 book Racial Hygiene: Medicine Under the Nazis, which identified the Nazi regime as a monstrous effort to create a biomedical utopia.
-Hitler was celebrated as "the doctor of the German people" and physicians joined the SS in greater numbers than any other professional group.
-Proctor detailed how racial theorists in Nazi Germany were inspired by eugenicists operating in the United States, including men like Madison Grant and Harry Laughlin, and that one reason the Nazis mandated sterilization of "the unfit" and bans on racial intermarriage was to prevent the US from becoming “the world’s racial leader.”
-As of 2021, his Racial Hygiene has been cited nearly 2000 times, according to Google Scholar.
-However, Robert Proctor is perhaps best known for his groundbreaking 2012 history of the tobacco industry, "Golden Holocaust: Origins of the Cigarette Catastrophe and the Case for Abolition", winner of the Rachel Carson Prize in 2014.
+His 1988 book Racial Hygiene: Medicine Under the Nazis, which identified Nazi Germany as an effort to create a biomedical utopia.
+Adolf Hitler was celebrated as "the doctor of the German people" and physicians joined the Schutzstaffel in greater numbers than any other professional group.
+Proctor details how racial theorists in Nazi Germany were inspired by eugenicists in the United States, including Madison Grant and Harry H. Laughlin, and how one reason the Nazis mandated sterilization of "the unfit" and anti-miscegenation laws was to prevent the United States from becoming “the world’s racial leader.”

+Race was also the focus of his 2003 article "Three Roots of Human Recency", which won the 2004/2005 Award for Exemplary Interdisciplinary Anthropological Research from the American Anthropological Association.
+In this article he exposes the racism implicit in celebrating "leaving Africa" as a fundamental stage in human evolution; he aims to show that anthropological ideas of human origins, including efforts to answer the question "when did humans become human?", have been scarred by changing notions of race.

-His 2008 book "Agnotology: The Making and Unmaking of Ignorance", co-edited with Londa Schiebinger, examines the concept of Agnotology", a term coined by linguist Iain Boal in 1992 to describe the study of intentionally induced ignorance or doubt, particularly the publication of intentionally inaccurate or misleading scientific data.
+His 2008 book Agnotology: The Making and Unmaking of Ignorance, co-edited with Londa Schiebinger, examines the concept of agnotology, a term coined by Iain Boal in 1992 to describe the study of intentionally induced ignorance or doubt, particularly the publication of intentionally inaccurate or misleading scientific data.

+His 2012 history of the tobacco industry, Golden Holocaust: Origins of the Cigarette Catastrophe and the Case for Abolition, won the Rachel Carson Prize in 2014.
+He has also published several articles related to the history of the tobacco industry.

-A central theme in Proctor's work is the history of race and racism, a focus of his career already in the 1970s, when he taught The changing concept of race with Nathan Huggins and Barbara Rosenkrantz in the African American Studies department at Harvard.
-In 2008, Proctor served as an expert witness in a wrongful death suit against Philip Morris and used the n-word in his testimony, triggering a mistrial.
-Later, in 2019, Proctor again drew scrutiny for repeatedly saying the racial slur aloud when quoting from cigarette advertisements in a guest lecture at Stanford Law School.
+A central theme in Proctor's work is the history of race and racism.
+In the 1970s, he taught "The changing concept of race" with Nathan Huggins and Barbara Rosenkrantz in the African American Studies department at Harvard University.
+In 2008, Proctor served as an expert witness in a wrongful death suit against Philip Morris International and used the n-word in his testimony, triggering a mistrial.
+In 2019, Proctor again drew scrutiny for repeatedly saying the racial slur aloud when quoting from cigarette advertisements in a guest lecture at Stanford Law School.
 He responded to this backlash with, "I didn't 'use' the N-word in my lecture, I showed and cited its use in three different brands of cigarettes sold in the middle decades of the twentieth century."